 It's not enough just to have five-star accommodations—the caliber of dining options needs to be top-grade, too.
-At the St. Regis, guests have four dining options, from casual to gourmet.
+At the St. Regis Bora Bora, guests have five dining options, from casual to gourmet.

 For lunchtime fun, swim up to a stool at the Aparima poolside bar, where burgers, club sandwiches and pizzas - paired with an icy Hinano beer - are on offer all afternoon (but will set you back about $30 each).
 The fourth restaurant, Te Pahu, specializes in local Polynesian cuisine and serves three meals a day, while the fifth, Far Niente, offers Italian cuisine for dinner.

 Swim, Spin and Sigh

 The resort also features complimentary bikes, tennis courts and a fitness center, as well as access to Jet Skis and other lagoon excursions at an added cost.
 For a great day trip outside of the resort, check out the Bora Bora WWII Guns historic site or the Mount Otemanu volcano, both just a few miles away.
-To keep connected, St. Regis offers resort-wide WiFi at a charge of about $30 a day.
+To keep connected, St. Regis Bora Bora offers complimentary resort-wide WiFi.

 While not the largest or most visually impressive spa on the island, the resorts' Miri Miri Spa, set away from everything at the far edge of the Lagoonarium, does offer a wonderfully revitalizing, sigh-inducing Polynesian massage; afterward, you can relax on a chaise or shaded hammock overlooking tranquil blue water as you contemplate all the ways to indulge yourself at this haven of all things luxurious.